Othmane-data/Netflix_Dashboard_by_SQL/README.md

 where casts ilike '%Salman Khan%' and release_year::numeric > extract(year from current_date)::numeric - 10
 ```
+__Objective:__ Count the number of movies featuring 'Salman Khan' in the last 10 years.

 14. Find the top 10 actors who have appeared in the highest number of movies produced in India.